Residential Programs

 Truth is One, Paths are Many

-We appreciate the world’s faiths, recognizing the underlying unity and celebrating the diversities.
+We appreciate the world’s faiths, recognizing their underlying unity and celebrating their diversities.
 While we may draw inspiration from spiritual sources, the core teachings of Sri Swami Satchidananda and the practices of Integral Yoga form the basis of our path and yogic lifestyle.

 The Integral Yoga Lifestyle Principles are based upon the overall code of ethical precepts, Yama and Niyama, as presented in the Yoga Sutras of Patanjali.